rednblkx/HAP-ESPHome/README.md

 If you wish to contribute with a feature or a fix, a PR will be most welcomed

 The best way to support the work that i do is to :star: the repository but you can also buy me a :coffee: if you wish by sponsoring me on [GitHub](https://github.com/sponsors/rednblkx).

+You can also choose to join the [Discord server](https://discord.com/invite/VWpZ5YyUcm) where you will find a helpful and lovely community.

 ## Credits